Tim and Eric's Billion Dollar Movie

 Tim and Eric's Billion Dollar Movie is a 2012 American absurdist black comedy film starring, co-written, co-produced, and directed by the comedy duo Tim & Eric (Tim Heidecker and Eric Wareheim) in their feature directorial debuts.
 The plot follows Heidecker and Wareheim, playing fictionalized versions of themselves, who are forced to re-open an abandoned mall to pay back a wasted billion-dollar loan.
-The supporting cast includes Zach Galifianakis, Will Ferrell, John C. Reilly, Ray Wise, Twink Caplan, Robert Loggia, Jeff Goldblum, Bob Odenkirk, and Will Forte.
+The supporting cast includes Zach Galifianakis, Will Ferrell, John C. Reilly, Ray Wise, Twink Caplan, Robert Loggia, William Atherton, Jeff Goldblum, Bob Odenkirk, and Will Forte.

 The film premiered at the 2012 Sundance Film Festival and was released in theaters on March 2, 2012, before being released to iTunes and on-demand January 27, 2013.
 It received generally negative reviews from critics upon its original release.

 Plot

 Tim Heidecker and Eric Wareheim are two filmmakers who are given a record-setting $1 billion budget to make their first movie.
 The funds are provided by the powerful corporation Schlaaang, Inc. However, the two waste almost all their budget on non-film expenses such as personal makeovers, ten-course lunches, the purchase of real diamonds, and an exorbitant weekly salary for their personal shopper and spiritual guru Jim Joe Kelly.
 Ultimately, their finished film, Bonjour, Diamond Jim, is only three minutes long; a bland romance, the film stars Johnny Depp (actually an impersonator cast by mistake) as the diamond-studded-suit-wearing Diamond Jim, who proposes to his girlfriend in the streets of Paris.

 The Schlaaang, Inc. executives, furious at having their funds squandered and the exceptionally low quality of their movie, hold Tim and Eric personally responsible for paying back the $1 billion they were entrusted with and threaten legal action.
 Tim and Eric are forced to fire Jim Joe, who transforms into a spirit.
 After a night of self-destructive partying, Tim and Eric see an advertisement about the sale of the dilapidated S'Wallow Valley Shopping Mall and Pizza Court, where owner Damien Weebs repeatedly claims that whoever buys and runs the mall will make a billion dollars in profit.
 They decide to reinvent themselves as businessmen, rebranding as “Dobis P. R.” and depart Los Angeles to purchase the mall and make back their debt.